top of page

 2. Special Committees are created and appointed as specified in the Bylaws usually for a short-term need.
 The term for Special Committee ends when its purpose concludes.
 The President or committee appoints its chair.
 Additional Special Committees not listed in the Bylaws may be created as needed.
 The following Special Committees are further detailed in the Bylaws.

-It has three members who are appointed by a two-thirds vote of the Board and is chaired by the Treasurer.
+• The Budget Committee of three is appointed by an affirmative two-thirds vote of the BOD and chaired by the Treasurer.
 It develops the annual budget, solicits revisions from the BOD, and presents the proposed budget at the first General Membership Meeting.
-The budget and the Budget Approval Form are submitted to LAPTA.
+The budget is adopted with an affirmative majority vote.
+Amendments to the approved budget require an affirmative two-thirds vote.

-It has three members who are appointed by a majority vote of the General Membership or by a two-thirds vote of the BOD.
-They examine the books at the end of the fiscal year or after the resignation of a check signatory.
-See details and forms at LouisianaPTA.org/treasurer.
+• The Audit Committee of three members is appointed by an affirmative majority vote of the General Membership or two-thirds vote of the BOD to examine the books at the end of the fiscal year or after the resignation of a check signatory.
+The report is presented to the General Membership.

-It has three members who are appointed by a majority vote of the General Membership or by a two-thirds vote of the BOD.
+• The Bylaws Committee of three members is appointed by a majority vote of the General Membership or by a two-thirds vote of the BOD.
 The committee prepares a revised set of Bylaws every three years by using the Local PTA Unit Bylaws Template by LAPTA.
+The proposed Bylaws are presented at a General Membership Meeting with 20-day notice and are approved with an affirmative majority vote.
+Amendments need an affirmative two-thirds vote of the General Membership.
+The Bylaws are submitted to LAPTA who issues the final approval and activation date.

 Successful Boards